HL7/davinci-dtr/input/pagecontent/specification__behaviors__persisting_results.md

 #### QuestionnaireResponse transformation process

 The information that is collected (via the Questionnaire interaction with the user) SHOULD be written to the EHR via the available FHIR API.
-The results of the questionnaireResponse SHALL be saved as the FHIR resource and/or as a human readable format that is supported by the EHR.
+The results of the QuestionnaireResponse SHALL be saved as the FHIR resource and/or as a human readable format that is supported by the EHR.

 If the EHR has the capability to render a QuestionnaireResponse, it SHOULD save the QuestionnaireResponse as part of the patient record.
-If the EHR does not have ability to render the QuestionnaireResponse, then the EHR should support saving the QuestionnaireResponse information as whichever supported structure produces the least impact on users.
+If the EHR does not have ability to render the questionnaireResponse, then the EHR should support saving the QuestionnaireResponse information as whichever supported structure produces the least impact on users.

 The DTR process SHALL store this information in the EHR - either as a [DocumentReference](https://build.fhir.org/ig/HL7/US-Core-R4/StructureDefinition-new-us-core-documentreference.html) resource conforming to the US Core profile or in another EHR-appropriate, human-readable form.
 Implementers are strongly encouraged to use the most reusable, discrete form of data they can.